All Episodes

 It's offering very dramatic new ideas, very bold new approaches, using science and technology for really big breakthroughs.

-And I don't want to give that up and weaken that in any way for you know, sort of a a uh hopelessly quixotic effort uh just for the fun of it.
+And I don't want to give that up and weaken that in any way for sort of a hopelessly quixotic effort just for the fun of it.

-I'm I'm very happy doing what we're doing, uh developing the ideas and the approaches and continuing to grow American solutions as a genuine nationwide movement.
+I'm very happy doing what we're doing, developing the ideas and the approaches and continuing to grow American Solutions as a genuine nationwide movement.

-We'll we'll have over two thousand sites uh next week that are participating in in uh have signed up to participate uh in these workshops.
+We'll have over 2,000 sites next week that are participating in and have signed up to participate in these workshops.

 Newt Gingrich on the Rush Limbaugh program.